 John Smith Legacy’s resource pack is one of the few featuring windows which actually look better without any connected glass mods.
 The creator found a specific design scheme for the glass which makes it look connected, without the need for any mods; it’s really quite brilliant.
 It also includes some decent upgrades to both still and moving water and lava, making both liquids look a little more natural and a lot less jerky.
 In fact, there’s little to complain about with this resource pack.

-How to install John Smith Legacy Resource Pack for Minecraft?
+How to install John Smith Legacy Resource Pack?

-- Download the MCPatcher HD Fix and the resource pack.
+- Download the Optifine mod and the resource pack.

-- Install MCPatcher, and go to the .minecraft/resourcepacks folder.
+- Install Optifine, and go to the .minecraft/resourcepacks folder.

 - Put the texture pack file into resourcepacks folder, without unzip!